Perk Weekend! Score Up to 300 Bonus Points!*

 The most common corrective lens materials these days are glass or polycarbonate plastic.
 Plastic lenses tend to be tougher than glass lenses, which are more likely to break and damage your eyes.

 The next step of how glasses are made begins with a lens blank, which is a piece of lens material.
 One side of the blank is flat while the other has the curvature that your prescription needs.
 The optical center — the exact spot that sits over your pupil — is marked.
-Then the lens is protected with tape and using a computer, the back of the lens is cut to correct for your specific needs, for example, farsightedness, nearsightedness, presbyopia, or astigmatism
+Then the lens is protected with tape and using a computer, the back of the lens is cut to correct for your specific needs, for example, farsightedness, nearsightedness, presbyopia, or astigmatism.

 The lenses are then polished, often using a fining machine and sandpaper, to make them as smooth as possible.
 Then they’re ground into the exact shape that’s needed for the frames you’ve chosen.
 The edges of the finished lenses are polished and beveled to make sure they fit perfectly into the grooves in the frames.